rubyforgood/casa/doc/MAC_SETUP.md

 # command line tools - what are they
-task 1. intro to the command line
+task 1. intro to the command line within the finder bar of your cumputer lives the following -application
+-utilites
+-terminal
+ click on and open the terminal

+ the terminal aka the command line is where we build our enivorment for this project

 task 2. this assumes you have a github account